DevObiero/news-aggregation/README.md

 A simple project to fetch RSS feeds from the New York Times, track user interactions on them and recommend top articles based on the number of page views.

+Z-Score ranking of the number of page views has been used to rank the individual articles

 * Uses Spring-Boot with Spring Data JPA and Spring Data REST

 ### Building ###